MAKE A TAX DEDUCTIBLE DONATION NOW - SUPPORT OUR MISSION -

 Friday, March 13th - 7:00 P.m. - First Presbyterian Church -

-Music for voice, flute, violin and piano by Argentinean composer Carlos Guastavino.
+Music for voice, violin and piano by Argentinean composer Carlos Guastavino.

 GUASTAVINO EN EL ALMA (Guastavino in my Soul).